 CAD companies have devoted big budgets and time to enhance customization capabilities of their programs so this feature should be seriously considered as a productivity tool for designers and engineers.

 Organizations who are interested in exploiting the benefit of CAD customization struggle identifying the area of need.
-The lack of clear idea of the needs by the design engineer make requirement gathering more difficult.
-In these scenarios, organization engage an analyst who has a better understanding of the overall CAD product and design lifecycle to point out the repetitive, inefficient and complex task in the everyday work of the end user.
+The lack of clear idea of the needs by the design engineer makes requirement gathering more difficult.
+In these scenarios, organization engage an analyst who has a better understanding of the overall CAD product and design lifecycle to point out the repetitive, inefficient and complex task in the everyday work of the end-user.
 Also, the initial prototype is used as the first version of the system and its continued improvement leads to the final system .